SeanOMik/TamableFoxes/README.md

 * Foxes attack chickens and rabbits.
 * Snow and red foxes.
 * Language.yml
-* Message for when a tamed fox dies
+* Message when a tamed fox dies
+* /givefox command to give foxes to other players.
 * Disabling certain gameplay messages
   * You can do this by changing certain fields in `language.yml` to "disabled".
 The fields that can be disabled are:
     * `taming-tamed-message`